 As with legacy access control, a cloud system depends upon a connection between your on-premise hardware (readers and keypads) and a central server.
 All your access control hardware including doors, locks, keypads and card readers are connected to the internet through a wired or wireless connection.

-Cloud Access Control Benefits for HR
+Benefits of Cloud Access Control for HR

 Occupancy & Movement Monitoring

 From a HR perspective, cloud access control can help business leaders monitor where people are in their building at any given time.
 Whether this is staff members or visitors who have been granted access for a particular date and time.
 This can support you in managing occupancy and identifying unreported absences.